kemmel-dev/JobOfferChecker/README.md

 First check whether the dependencies have been installed, then follow the instructions down below.

+Now ensure your Google Account settings allow insecure apps to access your account.
+(See: https://support.google.com/accounts/answer/185833 )

 ## auto_job_offer_checker.py
 Open the file in a text editor, enter your credentials (be sensible about this, it's probably a better idea to create a throwaway e-mail address for this purpose since you'll be storing your credentials in plaintext) and then set up your computer to run this script periodically (see https://www.jcchouinard.com/python-automation-using-task-scheduler/ ).

 ## man_job_offer_checker.py
 Open the file in a text editor, enter your credentials and then run the script whenever you want to check for vacancy.